samueljcatania/coin-gecko-api-crypto-graphing-gui/README.md

     password: admin

 Other credentials that are valid are stored within credentials.json.
 The Main UI will appear if any correct combination of credentials is entered.
+If any incorrect credentials are entered, the program will terminate.